kwideveloper/Rbx-SkyLeap/docs/CustomAttributesAndTags.md

 ### Notes

+- **Tags vs Attributes**: New systems prefer CollectionService tags over attributes for better performance
+- **Migrated Systems**: Stamina and Breakable now use tags instead of boolean attributes
+- **Hook Customization**: Per-hook attributes allow fine-tuned control of hook behavior
+- **Backward Compatibility**: Old attribute-based systems still work but tags are preferred
+- **Performance**: Tags are more efficient than attributes for boolean checks
 - Attributes are read on the touched/cast Part and up to a few ancestors (Models) where relevant
 - Surfaces must also satisfy global rules (e.g., near-vertical normal for wallrun/walljump/mantle)
 - UI tags are automatically detected and bound by respective client scripts